Hearing Test In vaughan

 What Hearing Tests Are There?

 - Tympanometry: Evaluates eardrum movement and middle ear pressure, helping detect fluid, blockages, or other tympanic membrane abnormalities.
+It helps uncover issues like middle ear infections or Eustachian tube dysfunction that impact hearing.

 Don’t Miss a Moment